cgrewon/cat-breeds/README.md

 # Cat Breeds App

-This application for React app assignment.
+This application is for React app assignment.
 Here is [demo app](https://cat-breeds.netlify.app/) link deployed on netlify.

 ## Packages